 Nightmare Fuel: Robopon

-The first game operates on a battery due to time events and remote control interface.
+- The catridge operates on a battery due to time events and remote control interface.
 While you can replace it, eventually the battery will run out, taking your save data with it.
 The message you get upon starting a game with a low battery level doesn't help.

-The first game periodically lets off a "Ding-dong" when clock-based events occur.
+- The cartridge periodically lets off a "Ding-dong" when clock-based events occur.
 This wouldn't be scary except that it happens when it's turned off.

-Illusion Village, in the first game, only appears for a few hours every day.
-The inhabitants all speak backwards or in roundabout ways.
+- Illusion Village only appears for a few hours every day.
+The inhabitants all speak backwards or in roundabout ways, and the village vanishes when its time is up.
 And what would happen if you were in it when it vanished?

-Zero: We'll make no distinction between you and your Robopon!
+Zero: You'll regret this!
+We'll make no distinction between you and your Robopon!